What Makes a Dedicated Email Work?

 Decide on the one thing you want the reader to do and build around it.
 Every extra element is something they have to process before they reach the button, and most won’t process much before they decide.

-5. Be specific about who this is for
+5. Be specific about who the message is for

-One of the highest open rates in the set came from a subject line aimed at a narrow slice of the audience, sent to a much broader list.
-It worked precisely because it filtered.
-Only the readers who recognized themselves in it were going to click.
-Everyone else ignored it.
-That’s the point.
+One of the highest open rates in the set came from a subject line aimed at a narrow slice of our audience.
+It worked precisely because it aimed for a pain point that related to that specific group.

 The strongest emails named specific things: exact industries, exact applications, exact material grades, real situations their buyers face.
 None of them were trying to appeal to everyone on the list.
 They were trying to reach exactly the right people, and the readers who matched felt like the email was written for them, because it was.